 Salesforce Validation Rules

-Salesforce validation rules are applied when users submit Youreka forms.
+Salesforce validation rules are applied when users submit Youreka forms (and the end user is online).
 If you do not set up data validation in the Template Builder, but you have a validation rule that exists on a field linked Salesforce object, a user who has entered an invalid value would still see the error message associated with that validation rule on the form when they try to submit.